Election Information for NM Voters

 Absentee Voting

-Absentee voting begins on Tuesday, May 10, 2022 for the 2022 Primary Election.
 Request an absentee ballot by filling out an application and returning it to your local County Clerk.
 How to apply:

 - Fill out an application online on the SOS Voting Portal

-- Contact your County Clerk’s Office in person, phone, mail or email before Thursday, June 2
+- Contact your County Clerk’s Office in person, phone, mail or email before Thursday, November 3

 - Download an Absentee Ballot Application here and mail or hand deliver it to your County Clerk’s Office